If an Uber or Lyft Driver Hits Me, Whose Insurance Will Pay?

 While this is more than the minimum required coverage in any state, some accident victims may wonder if it will be enough.
 The good news is insurers have started offering new rideshare plans.
 If a driver has purchased one, it will likely kick in before Uber or Lyft’s coverage.
 You may have to file two separate claims for the same accident to take advantage of this, but you could also have a better chance of receiving the compensation you need.

 Once a driver has accepted a ride and is on their way to pick a passenger up, their insurance will increase greatly.
 This coverage, which also applies during a rideshare trip, offers $1,000,000 per accident.
 Once again, there may be an overlap with a driver’s personal rideshare insurance, making it difficult to know where to start your claim.
 If you’re in this situation, we are here to help.

 When a Rideshare Driver Causes an Accident, We Have You Covered

 Uber and Lyft accidents can be caused by anything from a sleepy driver who’s worked a long shift to a missed stop sign due to distracting passengers.
 If you are involved in one, make sure you know what your legal options are.
 We can break down the claims you could make and advise you on the best next steps.

 Though Uber and Lyft are both well-funded tech companies, they would rather protect their billions of dollars than pay an insurance claim.
-This is true even if one of their drivers was the clear at-fault party in a serious crash.
+This is true even if one of their drivers was the clear at-fault party in a crash that caused serious injuries like traumatic brain injuries, spinal cord injuries, and disfigurement.
 Our team can stand up to big companies and national insurers on your behalf, and we’ll fight until we’ve got the best result we can.